NATURAL SCIENCES COUNCIL CONSTITUTION

 ARTICLE IV: COMMITTEES AND COMMITTEE CHAIRS

-4.1 There shall be the following standing committees, each directed by a committee chair: Academic Affairs, Catalyst, Community Involvement, Internal Relations, Legislative, Public Relations, Professional Development, and Student/Faculty.
+4.1 There shall be the following standing committees, each directed by a committee chair: Catalyst, Community Involvement, Diversity and Inclusion, Internal Relations, Legislative, Public Relations, Professional Development, and Student/Faculty.
 All At-Large Members must serve on one standing committee.

 4.2 The duties of the committee chairs shall be as follows.
 In addition to the listed roles, all officers may be required to perform other duties as required by the Constitution and Bylaws or by the Executive Committee.

 4.2.1 Catalyst Committee Chair shall:

 a) Oversee the online publication of Catalyst.

 b) Coordinate research, writing, editing, and distribution of Catalyst articles.

 c) Lead projects dedicated to increasing the Catalyst's utility to CNS students, such as guides to registration, FRI streams, student organizations, etc.

 d) Collaborate with the Technology Coordinator to maintain the Catalyst website and ensure timely payment for servers and URL.